13 SIGNS OF OVERSPENDING

-If your bills are piling up or you're often late paying your bills, you might want to think twice about buying that fur coat.
+If your bills are piling up or you're often late paying your bills, you might want to think twice about the items you are buying.

 3. THINGS YOU DON'T USE

 Do you have a lot of recent purchases around the house that you have barely used?
-Maybe some clothes with the tags still on them or an appliance that just went straight into the cupboard?
+This could be a sign that you are overspending

 4. FEAR OF REJECTION